Why Property Risk Assessment in India Has Been Ripe for Disruption

 Drone surveys occupy the middle ground between satellite imagery (remote, lower resolution, no access to vertical faces or interiors) and physical site visits (high information quality but expensive and geographically constrained).
 A drone equipped with an RGB camera, a thermal imaging sensor, and a LiDAR unit can capture a commercial property in 2 to 4 hours of flight time, producing a georeferenced 3D point cloud, thermal maps identifying heat signatures from electrical equipment and hot processes, and high-resolution images of roof condition, drainage, facade integrity, and visible fire protection equipment.

 The CV models processing drone survey data are more capable than satellite-based models because the imagery is higher resolution and captured at angles that expose features invisible from orbit.
-Roof condition assessment is an area of particular maturity: Indian insurer pilots have validated CV models that classify roof condition across five categories (excellent, good, fair, poor, critical) against assessor ground truth with 88 to 94% accuracy on standard industrial shed constructions.
-Skyroot Aerospace, SkyLark Drones, and Asteria Aerospace are among the Indian providers supplying drone survey services to the insurance sector, with dedicated platforms for risk engineering data capture.
+Roof condition assessment is an area of relative maturity: CV models can classify roof condition across categories such as excellent, good, fair, poor, and critical, and Indian insurer pilots have reported usable accuracy on standard industrial shed constructions, though no industry-validated benchmark has been published and results vary by roof type and image quality.
+Skylark Drones and Asteria Aerospace are among the Indian providers supplying drone survey and geospatial data-processing services that the insurance sector can use for risk engineering data capture.

 The question of whether a drone survey satisfies IRDAI's requirements for surveys of commercial risks above defined thresholds is not yet formally resolved.
 IRDAI (Surveyors and Loss Assessors) Regulations, 2015 and subsequent amendments define the scope of work for licensed surveyors and loss assessors.
 The survey requirement for large commercial risks (generally above INR 5 crore sum insured) specifies that a licensed surveyor must assess the risk.
 Whether a licensed surveyor using a drone and CV analysis tools satisfies this requirement is different from the question of whether a drone alone, without a licensed surveyor's involvement, satisfies it.